gsw85/face-verification-python/README.md

 Similar to above.
 However, this file detects and recognizes all faces in a frame.

 ## How to run

+**SKIL Server side**
+Import vggSKILServerDeploymentNotebook.txt manually and run on SKIL Workspace.
+Make sure model is started on SKIL Deployment

+**SKIL Client side**
+Run vggSKILClientSingleFaceApp or vggSKILClientMultiFacesApp.

 ## How to add new faces data

+(vggSKILClientSingleFaceApp) To add new faces, add images into a folder with the name of the person in resources\singleFaceDataset
+(vggSKILClientSingleFaceApp) To add new faces, add images into a folder with the name of the person in resources\facesDataset

+For example, resources\singleFaceDataset\john

+In john folder, there are 1.jpg, 2.jpg, 3.jpg and etc.